 It's no secret that we, Equinatural, choose to supply ingredients from Organically Certified suppliers.
-However, owing to Trading Standards legislation, I'm not permitted to advertise our herbal products as 'organic' because as a company we're not registered 'organic'.
+However, owing to Trading Standards legislation - and Oh Boy do they stand firm on this - I'm not permitted to advertise our herbal products with the 'organic' label and/or logo because as a company we're not registered 'organic'.

 Reasons?
 Manyfold ...

 - To claim a product or business is 'organic' you have to hold a (very costly) Organic Certificate, which we don't, therefore we can't advertise our herbs and blends as 'organic', nor label them as such.
-Hence why we advertise our range of herbal products with an asterisk and state * Produced to ecological standards and free from agro-chemicals.
+The nearest we're allowed to get is with an asterisk and the statement * Produced to ecological standards and free from agro-chemicals.

-- It's super-costly!
-In order to maintain an Organic Certificate, this involves a yearly inspection which when passed we'd receive said Certificate for which we pay!
+- It's super-pricey!
+In order to maintain an Organic Certificate, this involves a yearly inspection which when passed we'd receive said Certificate for which we'd have to pay £-thousands - literally.

-- There's also a huge paper audit trail that the law requires is in place, in order to trade with organic products.
+- There's also a huge paper audit trail that the law requires is in place, in order to trade organic products.
 Every organic item that comes into the building and every organic item that goes out, has to be recorded.
 Paperwork has to also show procedures carried out with the packing of the products, health & safety, cleaning procedures, product specifications … the list goes on.
-Sadly, being a two-man (husband and wife) family-run cottage industry we simply don't have the manpower or time do manage this huge administrative role.
+Sadly, being a 2.5-man family-run cottage industry (me, the husband and awesome help from p/t Lucy), we simply don't have the manpower or time to manage this huge administrative role.

 The Soil Association and 'Organic' Certification

-Today, over 75% of agrichemicals are sold by 4 global companies - they also bought out the seed industry, so these Big 4 control both the supply of seeds and the use of agrichemicals, completely dictating the direction that agriculture has taken.
-Sad to say more about profit and not necessarily about producing ‘healthy’ food or maintaining farmers’ incomes.
+Today, over 75% of agrichemicals are sold by just 4 global companies - they also bought out the seed industry, so these Big-4 control both the supply of seeds and the use of agrichemicals, completely dictating the direction that agriculture has taken.
+Sad to say more that yes, it's about global dominatin and all about profit, and not necessarily about producing ‘healthy’ food or maintaining farmers’ incomes.

-Agreed, progress is vital - the mechanisation of farming, together with fertilisers and herbicides increasing crop yields, has made creating cheap food on a vast worldwide scale possible, on an intense-farming basis, while feeding livestock hormone treatment and antibiotics boosts growth and helps prevent disease (although my personal opinion on this?
+Agreed, progress is vital - the mechanisation of farming, together with fertilisers and herbicides increasing crop yields, has made creating cheap food on a vast worldwide scale possible, on an intense-farming basis, while feeding livestock hormone treatment and antibiotics boosts growth and helps prevent disease (although I think you know my personal opinion on this.
 Nuff said ...).

 These practices really got going after WWII, to the point that inexpensive food became the main driver in how our diets have changed.
 As the world’s population boomed, it made perfect sense and seemed safe/sensible.
-Compared to how our grandparents lived, shopped and ate, this became the new modern-day normal.
+Compared to the pre-war healthy days of how our grandparents lived, shopped and ate, this became the new post-war modern-day 'normal'.

-However, there were still 'natural food' diehards out there.
-By the 70s a distinction between two types of farming systems began to become buzz words in the kitchen – mechanised ‘conventional’, and small-scale, chemical-free ‘organic’.
-UK subsidies were on the side of conventional, while smaller organic farms had the double whammy of much smaller subsidies while having to shell out a fortune to certify themselves as ‘organic’.
+However, the good news is that there were still 'natural food' diehards out there.
+By the '70s a distinction between two types of farming systems began to become buzz words in the kitchen – mechanised ‘conventional’, and small-scale, chemical-free ‘organic’.
+Juicy UK subsidies were on the side of 'conventional', while smaller organic farms had the double-negative whammy of much smaller subsidies while having to shell out a fortune to certify themselves as ‘organic’.

 In stepped the Soil Association, originally formed in 1946, who lead a group of scientists, farmers and health professionals who were concerned about what was happening in the fields across Great Britain.
-They saw that while yields from conventional farming were high, the soil was in an increasingly poor state, food quality was decreasing, the well-being of livestock was compromised, and wildlife seemed to be in decline.
+They saw that while yields from conventional farming were high, therefore good to feed the growing population, the soil was in an increasingly poor state, food quality was decreasing, the well-being of livestock was compromised, and wildlife seemed to be in decline.

 - no synthetic chemicals